One-page website, multipage website: your heart sways between the two…

 Cuberto is a modern and graphic multiple page website.
-It is very sleek, with its fine fonts and it is customized down to the smallest detail.
+It is sleek, with its fine fonts, and it is customized down to the smallest detail.

-Memory is a website with pastel colors and simple visuals.
-This minimalist style makes it very pleasing and its animations give it a dynamic feel.
+Memory is a website with pastel colours and simple visual elements.
+This minimalist style makes it pleasing, and its animations give it a dynamic feel.

-Harpoon is a blue colored website with a modern minimalist design.
-The website maintains a design consistency across all pages, which makes navigation very smooth.
+Harpoon is a blue coloured website with a modern minimalist design.
+The website maintains a design consistency across all pages, which makes navigation smooth.

 ✅ Pleasing navigation